What Is a 5/1 Adjustable-Rate Mortgage?

 • Ask your mortgage broker or lender about anything you don’t understand, such as index rates, margins, and caps.
 Ask about any prepayment penalty.

 • If you apply for a loan, you will get more information, including the mortgage APR and a payment schedule.
-The annual percentage rate takes into account interest, any fees paid to the lender, mortgage points, and any mortgage insurance premiums.
+The annual percentage rate takes into account interest, any fees paid to the lender, mortgage points, and any mortgage insurance premium.
 You can compare APRs and terms for similar ARMs.

 • It’s a good idea to shop around and negotiate for the best deal.